Cryozene/DocxToBB/README.md

 - **Output looks ugly**
 Please have a look at the various options in `DocxToBB.ini` and change them to your liking.
 Everything should be explained in the file.
-If you feel something is missing or doesn't behave as you expected, refer to **Everything is broken!**
+If you feel something is missing or doesn't behave as expected, refer to **Everything is broken!**
 - **The tool deletes linebreaks!**
 Make sure that you have set the correct endline-characters in the .ini file.
 If you're using the standard notepad editor from Windows (seriously though: Why would you do that?), make sure that `pruneWhitespace` ist set to `True`
 - **The tool still deletes linebreaks!**